bjatkin/golf-engine/README.md

   * Maybe do celest hair on the character (should be bold red color)
   * Make red blood that you collect as enemies die
   * Use ECS (actors system, ui system, dialouge system etc.)
+* Better error message when building fails in the golf_toolkit
+* Add custom function for printing output in the golf_toolkit so that the server can output data
+* Check out Faith and Faith 2 itch.io
+* Create github for golfExamples games
+* Add function to load sprite flag data
+* Startup Animation?
 * Add function to save over the map file, sprite file or sprite flag file
   * Make this fault tolerant so if these functions arent implemented on the server stuff dosent blow up
 * Add function to save and load cookies to the browser.
 Limit the number of 'bytes' that can be saved